MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

   ![Visual Studio 2017 - Install language packs](media/vs2017-languages.PNG "Install Visual Studio language packs")

-For a demo of this procedure, see the following video:
+For a demo of how to install language packs in Visual Studio, see the following video: <br /><br />

 <div style="padding-top: 56.25%; position: relative; width: 100%;">
 <iframe style="position: absolute;top: 0;left: 0;right: 0;bottom: 0;" width="100%" height="100%" src="https://mva.microsoft.com/en-US/training-courses-embed/getting-started-with-visual-studio-2017-17798/Install-Language-Packs-in-Visual-Studio-2017-ByT7yID6D_9011787171" frameborder="0" allowfullscreen></iframe>
 </div>

-### Change the installer language
+### Change the installer language from the command line

 Another way that you can change the default language is by running the installer from the command line.
 For example, you can force the installer to run in English by using the following command: `vs_installer.exe --locale en-US`.
 The installer will remember this setting when it is run the next time.
-The installer supports the following language tokens: zh-CN, zh-TW, cs-CZ, en-US, fr-FR, de-DE, it-IT, ja-JP, ko-KR, pl-PL, pt-BR, ru-RU, es-ES, and tr-TR.
+The installer supports the following language tokens: zh-cn, zh-tw, cs-cz, en-us, es-es, fr-fr, de-de, it-it, ja-jp, ko-kr, pl-pl, pt-br, ru-ru, and tr-tr.

 ## Get support
 Sometimes, things can go wrong.
 If your Visual Studio installation fails, see the [Troubleshooting Visual Studio 2017 installation and upgrade issues](troubleshooting-installation-issues.md) page for troubleshooting tips.